How to keep your relationship fresh

 Get a bit kinky in the boudoir

 Focus on sex to really keep your relationship humming.
 Talk about what you both like, things you’d like to try.
-Film yourself, make sex fun and a bit adventurous, explore your fantasies.
+Film yourself, make sex fun and a bit adventurous, invite a third to join you, explore your fantasies.
 Don’t let other people’s rules define your relationship, find what works for you.